 Eric sighed.
 “It’s not that.
 I know Iris.
 I’ve had many late night conversations with her.
 Under that tough exterior, she’s really great.
 But this past year has been hard and she’s still recovering.
-She doesn’t want a relationship, not matter how short and shallow it might be.
-She doesn’t have the time or the energy to care about too many people outside her family.
+She doesn't have the time or the energy to deal with too many people outside her own family.
 You start bothering her and I guarantee she’ll end up making you cry too.
 That’ll look worse than you going to prom dateless.”

 I fought the impulse to groan.
 Serious baggage?
 She just became a lot less attractive.

 Trey rolled his eyes.
 “Oh, please!
 He’s not asking her to marry him!
 It’s just prom night.
 I’m sure her job and family and daddy issues can be put on the back burner for a couple hours.
 I know getting laid always makes me feel better.
 Maybe all she needs is some good loving.”

 Eric rose in one fluid motion.
 For a six foot two, two hundred eighty pounds plus guy, he could move fast.
 He glared down at Trey.
 “If you like your jaw attached to your head, Gibson, you won’t talk about Iris ever again.”

 Trey cowered in his seat.
 Mitch snorted.